 Dean Horridge 0:00

 What I did in the early stages was try and take in too much advice, and not be clear about my strategy, and where I wanted to be.
-That slowed me down by trying to please other people, including building up a board, and a set of senior team.
-But if you have a vision, if you have belief as a leader, you have to strive to achieve that.
-Actually what I found over time in the early stages was people will follow you if they believe in you.
+That slowed me down by trying to please other people, including building up a board, and a senior team.
+But if you have a vision, and the belief as a leader, you have to strive to achieve that.
+Actually what I found over time was that people will follow you if they believe in you.

 James Moore 0:30